 Chibale Zambia: spirit possession

 Chibale Zambia: spirit possession.
 Historically, spirit possession played a significant role in Chibale religion.
-Over time, the more central orientation of spirit possession moved to a more peripheral one.
+Over time, its orientation shifted from more central to more peripheral.

-In 1985, Chalebaila, one of the big shing’anga, said: “Possession has become like strong beer.
-Everybody is getting drunk”.
+In 1985, Chalebaila, one of the prominent shing’anga, said: “Possession has become like strong beer.
+Everybody is getting drunk.”
 At that time, spirit possession was important in Chibale.
 It had risen in the 1970s and started waning in the 1990s.
-After that, it has had a much more marginal status.
+After that, it held a more marginal status.

 Many articles on this site cover spirit possession and its related music, dance, texts, and rituals.
 For a list, click here.